 Flabbergasted, TK stood up, staring off into space.
-This was a first for him; someone did not like his writing, and it was someone whose opinion he valued greatly.
-He stiffly walked to the window and stared out at the darkening sky. "...Why?" he asked quietly.
+He was used to criticism, but against a project so close to his heart, such a blunt statement shocked him to his core.
+He stiffly walked to the window and stared out at the darkening sky.
+"Why?" he asked quietly.

 TK sighed.
-"My publisher said that if I was going to write a sequel to the first one, I had to make it more dynamic," he explained.
-"He said I should find a way to surprise the readers... keep them glued to the story..."
+"My publisher said that if I was going to write a sequel, I had to make it more dynamic," he said.
+"He said I should surprise the readers… keep them glued to the story…"

-"This is NOT the way to do that," she retorted.
+"This ISN'T the way to do that," she said sharply.
 "Nobody likes sudden changes like this!"
-She accentuated her point by slamming the papers back on the desk.
+She slammed the papers back on the desk, accentuated her point.
 "I know how your fans think; I work with them all the time!
-You have too many freak changes to be taken seriously...
+It's too different than before.
 They'll hate it."

 TK remained silent.
 She hung her head.
-"Not only that, but if you publish this, you're going to hurt your friends' feelings...
-You rearranged what they went through... toyed with their feelings..."
-She looked up at him again.
-"And most of all, you kept..."
+"Not only that, but if you publish this, you're gonna hurt your friends' feelings… You changed what they went through… their personalities…" She looked up at him again.
+"And most of all, you kept—"

-TK winced. "...Some things are too painful to write about, Kari," he interrupted, still not looking at her.
+"Some things are too painful to write about, Kari," he interrupted her, still not looking at her.
 "I can't do it."

 Kari frowned.
 "You can't… or you won't?" she asked.

-"Does that really make a difference?"
-TK scoffed.
+"Does that really make a difference?" he scoffed.

-"That was our first adventure...
-It was different..." he said, staring out the window again.
-"Back then, nobody..."
-He drifted off into silence.
+"That was our first adventure; it was different," he said, his eyes still fixed on the sunset.
+"Back then, nobody…" He drifted off into silence.

-Kari gave him a sad look.
-"You don't want to go through it again by writing about it..." she concluded.
+Kari swallowed as she felt her own heart sink with his.
+"You don't want to go through it again by writing about it," she said.

 He nodded slowly.

-The golden ring on her finger shimmered in the sunlight, almost making him feeling heat from its twin on his own hand.
+The golden ring on her finger shimmered in the sunlight, almost making him feel the heat from its twin on his own hand.
 He gave her a sad look.
-"I don't want to run..." he admitted, "but how can I write something like this?..."
+"I don't want to run," he said, "but how can I write something like this?…"

-Kari's frown eased and she smiled quietly.
+Kari's frown gave way to a quiet smile.
 "We're a team, right?" she asked, moving closer to him.
-"When one of us has trouble, we all pitch in..."
+"When one of us has trouble, we all pitch in."

-He turned around as she returned to the easy chair. "...What're you suggesting?" he asked.
+He turned around as she walked back to the easy chair.
+"What're you suggesting?" he asked.

-She stretched her arms and sighed contentedly at the chair's comfort.
-"I might not be an expert in storytelling," she said, "but my memory's pretty good.
-Why don't you put all of that away and try again?"
+She stretched her arms and sighed contentedly as she sank into the chair.
+"I might not be a storytelling expert," she said, "but my memory's pretty good.
+How about we put all of that away and try again?"

-He glanced at the desk and all of its papers, then at her.
+He looked over the desk and its mess of papers, then at her.
 "Right now?" he asked.
-"But it's almost night..."
+"But it's almost night."

-He sighed and plopped himself down on the stool, pushing the old papers aside.
+He sighed and plopped down on his chair, pushing the old papers aside.
 He reached into the bottom drawer and got out a notebook and a box of pencils, then reached into the middle drawer for a pencil sharpener and an eraser.
-Finally, he reached into the top drawer and pulled out a half-empty bottle of clear-colored liquor and two shot glasses.
+Finally, he reached into the top drawer and pulled out a half-empty bottle of clear liquor and two shot glasses.

-Kari could not help but chuckle.
+Kari couldn't help but chuckle.
 "Gotta have your supplies, eh?" she joked.